urbit/docs/tutorials/guide-to-breaches.md

 revision number_.
 This value is utilized by
 Ames and Jael to ensure that you are communicating with a ship created using its most recent set of keys.
-Your ship's life is written at the end of the name of its keyfile, e.g. `sampel-palnet4.key.`
+Your ship's life is written at the end of the name of its keyfile, e.g.
+`sampel-palnet4.key`.
+You can also check your current life number by running the `+keys` generator in dojo.

 ## Network Breaches